NabeelGhalib/cyclistic-case-study/README.md

 ### Cleaning

-1.I can find out the time it takes for every ride to complete by subtracting started_at from ended_at
+1. I can find out the time it takes for every ride to complete by subtracting started_at from ended_at

 ```sql